 Key steps to take after a separation or when contemplating separation

-Break ups are messy, and you will be feeling a mixture of emotions.
+Break ups can be messy, and you will likely be feeling a mixture of emotions.
 Engaging a lawyer early on can help with some of the stress and anxiety you may be feeling, but don’t be afraid to reach out for additional support.
-Re-connect with family and friends; speak with a therapist; eat well; and make time for yourself.
+Re-connect with family and friends; speak with a counsellor; eat well; and make time for yourself.

-If you have recently separated or are thinking about separating, please feel free to reach out to BCH Law to discuss how we can help you during this challenging time.
+If you have recently separated or are thinking about separating, please feel free to reach out to one of our family lawyers at BCH Law to discuss how we can help you during this challenging time.

 The information contained in this article is provided for informational purposes only and should not be construed as legal advice on any subject matter.